dishantd007/PostVault/README.md

 # PostVault
 This is an iOS application built using Swift, following the MVVM architecture pattern.
 It demonstrates the use of Realm-Swift for local storage, Alamofire for networking, and RxSwift/RxCocoa for reactive programming, Unit Test Cases.

-# iOS MVVM Assessment App
+# iOS MVVM/RxSwift Assessment App

 ## Overview
 This is an iOS application built using **Swift**, following the **MVVM architecture pattern**.
 It demonstrates the use of **Realm-Swift for local storage**, **Alamofire for networking**, and **RxSwift/RxCocoa for reactive programming**, **Unit Test cases**.